 Julia has provided secretarial and pensions management services to a range of clients since Pi’s establishment in 2000.
 Her clients have ranged in size from small private companies to global companies with multi employers, where her specific project management skills have been utilised to ensure agreement of triennial valuations, the successful outcome of a corporate restructure, a number of asset transitions including DB and DC funds, and assistance on a buy-out.
 She also has responsibility within Pi for the management of asset and/or administration transition projects.

 Julia joined Sedgwick Noble Lowndes/Mercer in 1994 with operational and project management responsibility for a number of new pensions initiatives.

-Anne currently provides independent secretariat support to a number of Trustee Boards.
+Anne currently provides independent secretariat support to a number of trustee boards.
 Her experience in this area ranges from acting as minute secretary to delivery of a full secretariat service, covering both DB and DC benefit bases and multiple employers.
-She has also worked on a number of Pension Regulator appointments, overseeing transition from ongoing status to Pension Protection Fund assessment.
+She has also worked on a number of Pension Regulator appointments, overseeing the transition from ongoing status to Pension Protection Fund assessment.

 Anne has recently been awarded the PMI Certificate in DC Governance.

 Angela has over thirty years’ experience in scheme management.
 Prior to joining Pi Consulting in 2009, as a Group Manager within Mercer she had reporting responsibilities for 4 administration team leaders and up to 40 staff and was also a member of their “Best Practice Group”.

 Since joining Pi she has been involved in a variety of project based appointments, including some emergency appointments where she has dealt with complex issues concerning property holdings, non regulated investments and some highly litigious situations.
 Her project management skills are essential in ensuring the best possible outcomes as efficiently as possible.